melanj/PS3Linux64/README.md

+> [!WARNING]
+> work in progress

+> [!IMPORTANT]
+> TODO: Add credits for patch authors with appropriate links, review the license, and update the project information.

 # PS3Linux64: Debian PPC64 for PlayStation 3

 This is a personal project to set up a Debian-based Linux environment on the PlayStation 3.
 It includes a repackaged Debian PPC64 root filesystem created using `debootstrap` and a custom Linux kernel built for the PS3’s Cell processor.